Last Wednesday, NRBC Rome held a special evening regarding the much

 We warmly thank Mr. Johnson and Ms. Travaglini for their interesting presentations and Ambassador Joost Flamand and his staff for their hospitality and support.

-The Board is extremely pleased to announce a special evening in Rome regarding a much debated and current topic: Brexit.
+The Board is extremely pleased to announce a special evening to be held in Rome on 13 November 2019 regarding a much debated and current topic: Brexit.

 We have been able to invite two very interesting speakers; Miles Johnson, Financial Times’ Bureau Chief in Rome, who will speak about the recent history leading up to Brexit, the current developments, the position of the UK post Brexit and the future of London as one of Europe’s financial centers, plus Laura Travaglini, trade advisor of the employers’ association Confindustria, who will illustrate various scenarios and operative implications for EU companies that export to the UK (including customs’ issues).